-The Poirot series is set in the 1930’s and we were admiring the art deco items from the time.
-My mother noticed the tea set from the episode we were watching and said it looked a lot like the dishes they’d had when she was a child.
-They were milky green, a bit transclucent and lovely.
-Before we left the Philippines she looked all over for another set but could never find any.
-For the last 27 years since we moved to Australia she had looked for these dishes at homeware and department stores but still could not find them.
+The Poirot series is set in the 1930’s and as we were watching the episode, my mother commented on the beauty of the art deco items from the time.
+My mother noticed a particular tea set from the episode and she said it looked a lot like the set they’d had when she was a child.
+They were milky green, slightly transclucent and lovely.
+Before we left the Philippines she had looked all over for another set but could never find any.
+For the last 27 years since we emigrated to Australia she had looked for these dishes at home-ware and department stores but still could not find them.

 So, when she mentioned it to me, I did a little bit of research the intuitive 2015 way……Google!
 Within minutes, we solved the mystery of the green dishes.
-My grandfather had worked as an aircraft mechanic for an American air base in the Philippines (before Philippines had their own airport, then he moved to Philippines Airlines) and consequently often bought American-made products from the base which he brought home.
-It turned out the dishes were jadeite plates and it made sense that my mother couldn’t find them in the Philippines or Australia because they appeared not to have been produced in either country.
+My grandfather had worked as an aircraft mechanic in an American airbase prior to the Philippines’ independence from US colonization in 1946 and the subsequent establishment of our own national airport.
+Consequently my grandfather sometimes bought American-made products including the jadeite plates .
+As the plates were not produced in either Philippines or Australia, my mother could not find them after we moved.
 However, they were mass produced in the US and were inexpensive during the 1930s- 1970’s.
 They were manufactured by McKee (the first to produce these), Jeanette Glass Company and Anchor Hocking.
 Mosser Glass produces more modern jadeite pieces.

 It’s been a while since my last post as I have not had a lot of time (or to be honest, inclination) to blog over the past year.
 I had considered the idea of giving up food blogging altogether, but as it’s not generally my nature to give up something I have started, I decided that all it and I needed was a break from each other.
 I think occasionally, I need to take some time away from my passion in order to maintain my interest in it.